FNS-Division/cpp-user-guide/docs/models.md

 ### Feasibility

-Fiber is considered a feasible technology for a POI if the algorithm is able to connect that POI to the fibre network, given the algorithm constraints - particularly the maximum length of fibre allowed per connection.
+Fibre is considered a feasible technology for a POI if the algorithm is able to connect that POI to the fibre network, given the algorithm constraints - particularly the maximum length of fibre allowed per connection.
 In practice, fibre will not be feasible for POIs that are very far away from transmission nodes or other POIs.

 ### Required data inputs